Humphrey Dixon

 Humphrey Dixon is a British film editor.

-Humphrey began his career as assistant editor, later becoming a film editor for Merchant Ivory's Autobiography of a Princess (1974).
+Dixon began his career as assistant editor, later becoming a film editor for Merchant Ivory's Autobiography of a Princess (1974).
 In 1984, he directed Merchant Ivory's documentary The Wandering Company.
 He was nominated for the BAFTA Award for Best Editing for A Room with a View (1985).

 Since the film Sirens (1994), he has collaborated with director John Duigan.